 WoVO's Board of Directors is the highest governing body of the organization, providing strategic oversight and guidance towards the fulfillment of WoVO’s mission.
 WoVO is led by these members who donate their time as volunteers and share their passion for the voiceover profession by serving in officer or director-at-large positions.

-Katherin Vasilopoulos, President
+Katherin Vasilopoulos, Member-at-Large, Immediate Past President

 Katherin Vasilopoulos is a full-time professional voice talent and business owner at KVox Consulting, located in Montreal, Canada.
 Since 2009, she has offered professional voiceover, writing, and translation services in English and French Canadian to businesses and organizations around the world.
 With her background in molecular biology, journalism and voice training, and her ability to speak 4 languages (English, French, Greek, Spanish), she has held professional positions as a medical writer, editor, producer, narrator, and national advisory board consultant.
 She specializes in corporate and educational voiceovers for a variety of industries, with a focus on medical/pharmaceutical and aviation/aerospace programs.
 Katherin is the recipient of the 2009 Corus Entertainment Scholarship for Women in Audio Engineering at the Banff Center, in Alberta, Canada.